 In 2013 he scored The March, a BAFTA-nominated documentary narrated by Denzel Washington for BBC/PBS.
 Directed by John Akomfrah and exec-produced by Robert Redford.
 It formed the centrepiece of a special week of programs celebrating the 50th anniversary of the historic 1963 March on Washington for Jobs and Freedom – largely remembered for Martin Luther King’s famous and iconic “I Have a Dream” speech.

 Tandis Jenhudson’s second soundtrack for John Akomfrah was for Vertigo Sea a three-screen art installation film that premiered at Venice Biennale in 2015 to critical acclaim.
 A meditation on whaling, the environment and our relationship with the sea, the work is a film essay continuing the ‘recycled aesthetic’ of John Akomfrah’s recent gallery pieces, fusing BBC NHU archive material, original footage and readings from classical sources.
 It continues its UK-wide tour in 2017, showing at the Whitworth Gallery Manchester in April, having exhibited at Bristol Arnolfini and Turner Contemporary Margate in 2016.
 John Akomfrah was the winner of the prestigious Artes Mundi prize in January 2017.

 Tandis was born in Clapham, South London and attended St George’s Hanover Square Primary School, and London Nautical School and Christ’s College Finchley secondary schools, during which time he studied classical piano and taught himself to play a variety of other instruments including the guitar and synthesisers.
-He went on to study Medicine at UCL, graduating as a doctor in 2004, and continues to divide his time between both passions.
+He went on to study Medicine at UCL, graduating as a doctor in 2004, and continues to divide his time between these two passions.